 What are the basic criteria for schools included in your ranking system?

-The ETC College Rankings Index is comprised of accredited 4 year colleges, with annual enrollments greater than 1,000 students.
-The Index analyzes data for over 1,200 colleges, representing 94% of all students enrolled in 4 year colleges.
+The ETC College Rankings Index is comprised of accredited 4-year colleges, with annual enrollments greater than 750 students.
+The Index analyzes data for almost 1,200 colleges, representing 96% of all students enrolled in 4-year colleges.